recharts/recharts/README.md

 and then browse to http://localhost:6006.

+## Releases

+[Releases](https://github.com/recharts/recharts/releases) are automated via GH Actions - when a new release is created in GH, CI will trigger that:

+1. Runs a build
+2. Runs tests
+3. Runs `npm publish`

+Version increments and tagging are not automated at this time.

+### Release testing

+Until we can automate more, it should be preferred to test as close to the results of `npm publish` as we possibly can.
+This ensures we don't publish unintended breaking changes.
+One way to do that is using `yalc` - `npm i -g yalc`.

+1. Make your changes in recharts
+2. `yalc publish` in recharts
+3. `yalc add recharts` in your test package (ex: in a vite or webpack reach app with recharts installed, imported, and your recent changes used)
+4. `npm install`
+5. Test a local run, a build, etc.

 ## Module Formats

-- [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Recharts modules so you don’t have to.
+- [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Recharts modules so you don’t have to. **Note: this plugin is out of date and may not work with 2.x**

 ## License